Classical Studies Major

 -

 Two electives.
 Students can apply one course from outside the department toward their concentration.
-They must first demonstrate its specific application to that concentration and obtain permission from the advisor.
+They must first demonstrate its specific application to that concentration and obtain permission from the advisor

 Area Concentration Requirements

 Upon declaring the Major, students will determine which of the three concentration areas (Literature and Performance; History, Politics and Social Justice; or Archaeology and Archaeological Science) they intend to pursue.
 The courses in which fall under each concentration are listed here.
+[The listings are subject to change.]

 Literature and Performance